The Expansion of each van der Waerden number $W(r, k)$ into Powers of $r$, when $r$ is the Number of Integer Colorings, determines a greatest lower Bound for all $k$ such that $W(r, k) < r^{k^{2}}$: Introduction and Apologia

 where one replaces these integers with alphabet letters such that the edges and diagonals along the hypercube are word strings that receive $r$--colorings.
 Shelah also establishes an upper bound on $W(r, k)$ that is a WOWZER function~\cite{Graham and Rothschild},~\cite{Graham and Spencer}.\\ With regard to the high levels of complexity found within some mathematical fields of specialization in general today and in some more esoteric approaches when one finds a proof to interesting conjectures in particular, Martin Davis~\cite{Davis} remarked that the mathematician ``is stymied by the abstruseness of so much of contemporary mathematics."
 The benefit in our simpler approach we found here to our proof that

-is that our method of proof although simple (See Theorem 2.2, Section 3, and Theorem 3, Section 4) is more accessible even to those whose area of specialization is elementary number theory, to analytic number theorists, to mathematicians or computer scientists with a background in discrete mathematics and to theoretical computer scientists, all who work outside the specialized area covered by the combinatorial number theory literature.
+is that our method of proof although simple (See Theorem 2.1 and Theorem 2.2) is more accessible even to those whose area of specialization is elementary number theory, to analytic number theorists, to mathematicians or computer scientists with a background in discrete mathematics and to theoretical computer scientists, all who work outside the specialized area covered by the combinatorial number theory literature.
 This simpler approach here to prove Eqtn.
 (1) does not require any intricate or arduous combinatorial argument such as double induction, as applied to $r$--colorings of the integers.
 Nor do we need Ackermann functions or primitive recursive functions like TOWER() or WOW().
 Rather the method here depends solely \emph{on the a priori knowledge} we have already about \(W(r, k), r, k, n\) as integers with certain properties, where $n$ is a well-known integer exponent associated with any integer large enough such as any integer greater than $r$ (See Section 2), along with some simple and very basic elementary number theory and analytic number theory.
+Our simpler approach here not only works well.
+It also will lead to new knowledge and new information about the integers $n$, $r$, $k$ and $W(r, k)$ and how they relate to one another, once each new van der Waerden number $W(r, k)$ is found in the future (Please see Table 1 and Table 2, Section 3).